Admiralty Park & Playground: All-Terrain Fun, Awesome Slides, Nature Area & Mangrove Boardwalk

 More Facilities at Admiralty Park

-Admiralty Park also has a restaurant, found in between the playground and the nature area.
+Admiralty Park has a space for a restaurant, found in between the playground and the nature area.
+However, at the moment, the restaurant space is unoccupied.

 The is also a small exercise at the southern end of the park.